kiplangat01/Rate-Projects/README.md

 - HTML- which was used to build the structure of the pages.

-- CSS - which was used to style the pages incuding the left aside navigation bar and beautiful fonts
+- CSS - which was used to style the pages incuding the left side navigation bar and beautiful fonts

 - django - to meet all functionalities for the entire page